johan--/jcard-template/README.md

 ### NET Integration

 After taking a web development course in the Summer of 2019, my HTML + JavaScript skills were refreshed.
 So I decided to give this project an overhaul, in addition to a huge list of feature additions.
-One of the notable changes in update 1 is the integration of NET.
+One of the notable changes in Update 1 is the integration of NET.

 NET is a broad umbrella term.
 One of its definitions refers to all my web projects.
 The name was deliberately chosen to differentiate itself from the